Hoosat-Oy/htndx/README.md

 ```
 The above method allows you to deploy latest binaries and manage versions by re-targeting symlinks pointing to target folders.

-Once you have node and nwjs working, you can continue with KDX.
+Once you have node and nwjs working, you can continue with HTNDX.

-KDX installation:
+HTNDX installation:
 ```
 npm install emanator@latest
-git clone git@github.com:aspectron/kdx
+git clone git@github.com:Hoosat-Oy/htndx
-cd kdx
+cd htndx
 npm install
 emanate --local-binaries
 nw .
 ```

-#### Building installers from specific Kaspa Git branches
+#### Building installers from specific Hoosat Network Git branches

 `--branch` argument specifies common branch name for kaspa and kasparov, for example:
 ```